ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 # Conclusion

-In this article, we demonstrated how to reverse engineer the memory layout of the Broadcom variant of eCOS.
+In this article, we demonstrated how to reverse engineer the memory layout of the Broadcom variant of eCos.

 Understanding the exact memory layout of a target is useful for exploitation and custom code injection.
 Now that we can identify memory regions, we know where we can write shellcode without interfering with the running system.